Joint Optimization of Communications and Federated Learning Over the Air: System Model

 Let $\mathbf{p}_{i,t}=[p^1_{i,t},\dots,p^d_{i,t},\ldots,p^D_{i,t}]$ denote the power control vector of worker $i$ at the $t$-th iteration.
 Noticeably, the choice of $\mathbf{p}_{i,t}$ in FL over the air should be made not only to effectively implement the aggregation rule in \eqref{eq:g}, but also to properly accommodate the need for network resource allocation.
 Accordingly, we set the power control policy as

-where $h_{i,t}$ is the channel gain between the $i$-th worker and the PS at the $t$-th iteration\footnote{In this paper, we assume that the channel state information (CSI) is perfectly known at the PS, and leave the imperfect CSI case in future work.}, $b^d_{t}$ is the power scaling factor, and $\beta^d_{i,t}$ is a transmission scheduling indicator.
+where $h_{i,t}$ is the channel gain between the $i$-th worker and the PS at the $t$-th iteration\footnote{In this paper, we assume the channel state information (CSI) to be constant within each iteration, but may vary over iterations.
+We also assume that the CSI is perfectly known at the PS, and leave the imperfect CSI case in future work.}, $b^d_{t}$ is the power scaling factor, and $\beta^d_{i,t}$ is a transmission scheduling indicator.
 That is, $\beta^d_{i,t}=1$ means that the $d$-th entry of the local model parameter $\mathbf{w}_{i,t}$ of the $i$-th worker is scheduled to contribute to the FL algorithm at the $t$-th iteration, and $\beta^d_{i,t}=0$, otherwise.
-Through power scaling, the transmit power used for uploading the $d$-th entry from the $i$-th worker should not exceed a maximum power limit $P_i^{d,\texttt{Max}} = P_i^\texttt{Max}$ for any $d$, as follows:
+Through power scaling, the transmit power used for uploading the $d$-th entry from the $i$-th worker should not exceed a maximum power limit $P_i^{d,\max} = P_i^{\max}$ for any $d$, as follows:

 At the PS side, the received signal at the $t$-th iteration can be written as

 where $\odot$ represents Hadamard product, $\mathbf{h}_{i,t}=[h^1_{i,t},h^2_{i,t},...,h^D_{i,t}]$, $\bm{\beta}_{i,t}=[\beta^1_{i,t},\beta^2_{i,t},..,\beta^D_{i,t}]$, $\mathbf{b}_{t}=[b^1_{t}, b^2_{t}, ..., b^D_{t}]$, and $\mathbf{z}_{t} \sim \mathcal{CN}(0,\sigma^2\mathbf{I})$ is additive white Gaussian noise (AWGN).